mainmatter/playbook/src/development-process/README.md

   Integration (CI) build is passing
 - The pull request is not marked as _"work in progress"_
-- The commit history of the pull request has been cleaned up, e.g. WIP commits have been squashed, debug commits have been removed etc.
+- The commit history of the pull request has been cleaned up, e.g. WIP commits have been squashed, debug commits have been removed, etc.

-When a pull request is ready for review, its author should actively ask for another team member to review it - ideally via the tools used in the particular project if those support it or over online chat etc. If not we generally recommend applying rotating reviewer assignments so that not all of the reviews depend on one or only a few people.
-This way, more team members participate in the review process and thus understand different parts of the code base better.
+When a pull request is ready for review, its author should actively ask for another team member to review it - ideally via the tools used in the particular project if those support it or over online chat, etc. If not we generally recommend applying rotating reviewer assignments so that not all of the reviews depend on one or only a few people.
+This way, more team members participate in the review process and thus understand different parts of the codebase better.
-Reviews are a great tool for distributing knowledge about the code base among the project team which prevents essential knowledge from being isolated to individual developers.
+Reviews are a great tool for distributing knowledge about the codebase among the project team which prevents essential knowledge from being isolated to individual developers.
 Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have